 Waiver services may be provided only in settings that are integrated in the community and support recipients who choose to participate in community life in the same way non-recipients participate.
-Self-assessment questions

 4. Do all settings in which the agency provides waiver services provide opportunities and support for recipients who wish to seek employment in competitive, integrated settings?